I’ve created this complete Slovenia travel guide with all the information you need to visit Slovenia for the first time.

-Strukliji – As I mentioned, this is a pastry that is often sweet or savoury.
-You can find them filled with apples and other fruits if you want them sweet, or cheese and meats in you prefer savoury.
+Strukliji – As I mentioned, this is a pastry that is often sweet or savory.
+You can find them filled with apples and other fruits if you want them sweet, or cheese and meats if you prefer savoury.
 Think of them as similar to a British pasty.

 Bleki – Not all pasta is from Italy, you know.
 This is a style of pasta that’s unique to Slovenia.
 It’s made of small sheets of thin squares and is often cooked with various kinds of pork.

 Bosman – A traditional bread that looks like it has been braided.
 It’s beautiful to look at and is traditionally eaten at family celebrations.
 But you can actually find them at pretty much any bakery in Slovenia.